primatejs/primate/docs/modules/react.md

 Default `true`

-Whether SPA browsing using `fetch` should be active.
+Whether single-page app browsing using `fetch` should be active.

+### ssr

+Default `true`

+Whether server-side rendering should be active.

 ## Resources